TinyCreator/ExamBuilder/README.md

 {"title":"","questionnarire":[{"question": "","options": ["", "", ""],"answer": "Number in options range (start at 0)","description": ""},...]}
 ```

+> [!CAUTION]
+>  Any JSON added through the form is not validated.
+This can cause the app to break.
+>
+>  The only way to fix it at the moment is to manually delete the **TinyCreator_ExamBuilder** key from your browser's localStorage at:
+>
+> `Developer Tools > Application > LocalStorage > https://tinycreator.github.io`

 ## License

 This project is licensed under the [MIT License](LICENSE).